amidaware/trmm-docs/docs/unsupported_scripts.md

 )"
 sudo echo "${tacticalfail2banjail}" > /etc/fail2ban/jail.d/tacticalrmm.local
 ```
-### Restart fail2ban
+Restart fail2ban

 ```bash
 sudo systemctl restart fail2ban.service
 ```

-## Using purchased SSL certs instead of LetsEncrypt wildcards
+## Using purchased SSL certs instead of Let'sEncrypt wildcards

 Credit to [@dinger1986](https://github.com/dinger1986)

-How to change certs used by Tactical RMM to purchased ones (this can be a wildcard cert).
+**How to change certs used by Tactical RMM to purchased ones (this can be a wildcard cert).**

 You need to add the certificate private key and public keys to the following files: